Chasing (2021 film)

 Chasing is a 2021 Indian Tamil-language action crime film written and directed by Veerakumar on his directorial debut.
 The film features Varalaxmi Sarathkumar in the lead role.
 The film had a theatrical release on 16 April 2021.
-It was released to negative reviews.
+It received negative reviews.

 Plot

 Athira (Varalaxmi Sarathkumar) is seen chasing goons and drug peddlers in different locations.
 The film opens with the kidnapping of a girl who gets rescued by Athira in a few minutes, followed by an investigation.